 As you can see, there are questions and questions to which only insights can provide answers… to an extent.
 Remember the part about making the customer feel special?
 Ask them for their feedback.
 You may offer an incentive in return, just so they know their effort is appreciated.

 In a Nutshell

-Email marketing is the fastest way to increasing your customer base and to enhancing your business operations by following up with customers feedback.
-It is cost-efficient, highly customizable, accessible to everyone and quite enjoyable once you get into it.
+Email marketing is the fastest way to increase your customer base and enhance your business operations by following up with customers’ feedback.
+It is cost-efficient, highly customizable, accessible to everyone, and quite enjoyable once you get into it.

 The thing to remember is to keep analyzing everything.
 Audiences change over time, and offers come and go, but the reliability of your brand will be there forever if you set up your email marketing campaigns keeping all these insights in mind.